sandiegopython/test-driven-django-development/tutorials/07-templatetags.rst

 ..
 TIP::

-    If you didn't fully understand the last paragraph, that's okay.
+    If you didn't fully understand the last paragraph, that's okay. `DRY`_ or "Don't Repeat Yourself" is a rule of thumb for good programming practice.
     You might want to read through the Django `template documentation`_ again later.

 To avoid duplicate code, let's create a `custom template tag`_ to help us display recent blog entries in the sidebar on every page.